 Despite being a relatively small party, SDP managed to play a notable role in the political scene over the years.
 Although regarded by critics as the small supportive brother of the ruling Democratic Party of Socialists (DPS), at the local elections in 2010 SDP ran separately from DPS for the first time in a decade and got its best election result: around 15 percent of the votes.
 During the 2012 parliamentary elections, the DPS was a part of the European Montenegro coalition, together with the Democratic party of Socialists and the Liberal Party, which managed to secure 45.6 percent of the votes and thus 39 seats out of the 81 in parliament.

 In 2012 the SDP was part of the Coalition for a European Montenegro led by Đukanović.
-In 2016, after a split within their party, the SDP left the rulling coalition and following the announcement of a vote of no confidence, voted against the government.
+In 2016, after a split within their party, the SDP left the ruling coalition and following the announcement of a vote of no confidence, voted against the government.
 The split provided an opportunity for SDP to reform and modernise into a citizens’ party, transparent and open to outside influence and a focal point for civil society and human rights activists.
 Furthermore, the party could engage in new partnerships with the progressive opposition that will have more room to manoeuvre as the EU accession negotiations move on.

-In 2015 the Social Democrats of Montenegro was created as a new political party by a split faction of the SDP.
+In 2015 the Social Democrats of Montenegro was created as a new political party by a split faction of the DPS.
 Almost half of the party officials left the SDP and joined the newly established Social Democrats (SD) that consist of prominent SDP members who are close to the DPS.
-After the elections of 2016, the SD joined the ruling coalition with DPS and several national minorities parties, having won two seats in the parliament.
-The party ran independently in de 2020 parliamentary lections, obtaining 3 seats.
-It is now part of the opposition.
-The SD is led by Ivan Brajovic, former vice-president of the SDP.
-The SD ideology is similar to the DPS, pursuing neoliberal economic policies and pro-Europeanism.
+After the elections of 2016, the SD joined the ruling coalition with SDP and several national minorities parties, having won two seats in the parliament.
+The party ran independently in the 2020 parliamentary elections, obtaining 3 seats.
+It became part of the opposition.
+It participated in the 2023 parliamentary elections in a coalition with DPS and the Liberal Party (LP).
+It again obtained 3 seats.

 The Democratic Party of Socialists, founded in 1991, is a successor to the former leading League of Communists.
-In 1992 the party supported the continued existence of the Federal Republic of Yugoslavia.
+In 1992, the party supported the continued existence of the Federal Republic of Yugoslavia.
 Until October 1997 the party was led by former President of Montenegro Bulatovic (from December 1990 – October 1997).
-In January 1998 Milovan Djukanović was sworn in as President of the Republic, after beating his former ally Bulatovic – who was removed from the party – in the presidential race.
+In January 1998 Milo Djukanović was sworn in as President of the Republic, after beating his former ally Bulatovic – who was removed from the party – in the presidential race.
 In the same year he was elected Chairman of DPS and has led the party ever since.

 With Djukanović becoming president, DPS took more and more distance from Milosevic.
 The pro-Serbian, pro-Milosevic element then broke away in 1998 to form a new party, the Socialist People’s Party.
 At the fourth party congress in 2011, the DPS reinvented its main goals, fighting for a democratic, internationally recognised and independent state of Montenegro.
 DPS holds such an independent Montenegro is the main condition for its development and Europeanization.
 Furthermore, other leading issues in its platform are tolerance and improvement of life standards for all citizens of Montenegro.